moonyatlas/WhyWouldYouUseThisScript/README.md

-# I AM GONNA REWRITE THIS USING HEAP MEMORY
+# I AM GONNA REWRITE THIS IN PYTHON
 ## WHY?
-Because my current code sucks, ill add in statements like if, for and while alongside jumps
+Because my current code sucks and C is just hard to work in, i am a simple man so ill just use python.